tareqimbasher/Dumpy/src/Dumpy.Html/README.md

 # Dumpy.Html

-Generate compact, styled HTML representations of objects for debugging, logging artifacts, or sharing in docs and bug reports.
-Produces readable tables and structures with optional CSS classes and metadata.
+Generate compact, structured HTML representations of objects for user reports, debugging, logging artifacts, or sharing in docs and bug reports.

-**Supports:** `netstandard2.1` and `net6.0+`
+**Supports:** `netstandard2.1`, `net6.0` and later

 # Installation